nabto/edge-client-dotnet/README.md

 This code is still in development, expect breaking changes to occur in future versions.

+# Compatible C# environments

+Linux x86_64
+Windows x86_64
+Macos intel, arm

+Other environments can be supported if the correct .so, .dll or .dylib is available when running the resulting app/code.

 # Example usage of the library

 dotnet new console -n MyDemo